 Scotchman inside every man

-At this point Wilson established James Wilson and Co, valued at £25,000, an enormous sum in the 19th century.
 The young man from Hawick was now a wealthy man.
-He worked hard and believed strongly, as did his early hero Adam Smith, that there was a, “Scotchman inside every man, with a universal desire to make money and a universal willingness to work for it.”
+He worked hard and believed strongly, as did his early hero Adam Smith, that there was a “Scotchman inside every man, with a universal desire to make money and a universal willingness to work for it.”

-In 1836, he seized the opportunity to make a substantial financial return by investing in indigo, a natural blue dye which came from a plant cultivated mainly in British India.
+In 1836, he seized the opportunity to make a substantial financial return by investing in indigo, a natural blue dye that came from a plant cultivated mainly in British India.

 Corn Laws